dennisbirch/simple-analytics/README.md

 ### Configuration
 The SimpleAnalytics package requires one configuration step for full implementation, and offers a couple of other configuration options.

-#### Endpoint
+#### Endpoint (and shared application on iOS)
 In order to submit your app's analytics data from users' devices to a web service where you can access it, you'll need to set the endpoint for the web service.
 The web service can be any web application that can handle a JSON payload.

+New in version 2.0 and higher: On iOS, you also need to provide a reference to the shared application instance.
+SimpleAnalytics uses this to request and dispose of a background task when submitting data to your web service.

-To set the endpoint, call the `AppAnalytics.setEndpoint(_ :)` method.
+To set the endpoint on __macOS__, call the `AppAnalytics.setEndpoint(_:)` method.

 __Parameters:__

 _urlString_: String for your web service URL.

+To set the endpoint and shared app on __iOS__, call the `AppAnalytics.setEndpoint(_:, sharedApp:)` method.

+__Parameters:__

+_urlString_: String for your web service URL.

+_sharedApp_: Pass the __UIApplication.shared__ property to this argument.

 This call should be made as early as possible in your app's lifecycle.

 #### Platform name
 To help differentiate data entries, SimpleAnalytics includes a field for the platform for every entry.
 The framework automatically assigns the values *iOS* and *macOS* for those platforms along with the device type for iOS.
-But if your app is running in a hybrid environment (e.g. iOS app running on Mac), you can override that assignment with the `AppAnalytics.setPlatform(_ :)` method.
+But if your app is running in a hybrid environment (e.g. iOS app running on Mac), you can override that assignment with the `AppAnalytics.setPlatform(_:)` method.

 __Parameters:__